yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

 If it will never be possible for me to become the CTO, make that obvious too.
 The truth is better anyway.

+{% quote A strong manager is someone who is ready to fight for their own ideas, rights, thoughts, and decisions. %}

 **A strong boss**.
 This is probably the most important requirement I would have.
 I can't work under a [weak manager]({% pst 2015/sep/2015-09-22-micromanagement %}),